izflare/SA-IS/README.md

 ### Description

 This code is an implementation of a linear time/space suffix array construction algorithm, called SA-IS.
-This algorithm is proposed in
+This algorithm is proposed in the following paper:

 > Ge Nong, Sen Zhang, Wai Hong Chan: _Linear Suffix Array Construction by Almost Pure Induced-Sorting._ DCC 2009: 193-202.